soraxas/firmware/README.md

   - `ifPending/ifNotPending <n>` is true if there is at least `n` postponed keys in the queue.
   - `ifPendingId/ifNotPendingId <idx> <keyId>` looks into postponing queue at `idx`th waiting key nad compares it to the `keyId`.
   - `consumePending <n>` will remove n records from the queue.
+  - `consumeActive` will deactivate/suppress all currently active keys.
   - `resolveSecondary` allows resolution of secondary roles depending on the next key - this allows us to accurately distinguish random press from intentional press of shortcut via secondary role.
 See `resolveSecondary` entry under Layer switching.
 Implicitly applies `postponeKeys` modifier.
   - `ifPrimary/ifSecondary` act as an abreviation for `resolveSecondary`.
 They use postponing mechanism and allow distinguishing between primary and secondary roles.
   - `ifShortcut/ifNotShortcut [KEYID]*` will wait for next keypresses until the key is released.
 If the next keypresses correspond to the provided arguments (hardware ids), the keypresses are consumed and the condition is performed.
 This is shorter and simpler version of `resolveNextKeyEq`.
 E.g., `ifShortcut 090 089 final tapKey C-V; holdKey v`.